 (::system/server system))

-function in user
+server function in user.

 The purpose of this will be to let code access the running